Programming & Capacity Building Project Grants

 Webinars

 All AHCMC webinars will be hosted through the Zoom platform.
-Visit to our Workshops & Webinars page to see upcoming workshops and webinars for all open grant categories.
+Visit to our Webinars page to see upcoming workshops and webinars for all open grant categories.

 Webinars allow grant-seekers to ask AHCMC grants staff specific questions about the grant guidelines, application, and online grants portal.

-At each webinar, AHCMC grants staff review eligibility requirements and offer technical assistance for both the application process and the online grants portal.
+At each webinar, AHCMC grants staff review eligibility requirements and offer technical assistance for the application process.

 AHCMC Project Budget Tutorial